-Clean and easy to work with.
+Easy one to work with.
 Build up for me is: adding some water and hair tonic, 2 scoops and style.
 I got more hold with fewer waves, much better look.
-This pomade does a good job in the build up department!

 2 or 3 washes with shampoo, washes out easier than most petro based pomades.
 That’s a nice thing!
 Type of hair + shampoo, amount of it and present build up also determines the ease of wash-ability.
 After I rinsed, my hair felt soft and healthy.